alexch/codelikethis/public/projects/portfolio_page.md

 ## About Me Page

-* Build a page that includes basic details about your history as a person such as:
+* Build a page (or component) that includes basic details about your history as a person such as:
   * What interestes you
   * Where you grew up
   * Why you got into programming